-Public administration as an academic discourse has transformed to meet contemporary changes.
-The evolution from new public administration to NPM has been a subject of debate amongst researchers, raising certain probing questions.
-The presence of contending paradigm in public administration did not only strengthen the future of the field but it also allows theoretical breakthroughs to co-exist (Doorgapersad, 2011).
-The progression of public administration comes in different paradigmatic sphere-from classical or traditional public administration, new public administration, new public management, to post-new public management and emerging issues in administration.
+From New Public Management II.
+Paradigm to Emerging Issues in PUBLIC SECTOR paradigm in public administration did not only strengthen the future of the field but it also allows theoretical breakthroughs to co-exist (Doorgapersad, 2011).
+The progression of public administration comes in different paradigmatic sphere-from classical or traditional public administration, neoclassical public administration, new public administration, new public management, to post-new public management and emerging issues in administration.
 It is noteworthy to briefly spot kick the evolution of public administration to aid our understanding of contemporary emerging issues.